AHI Reduction Explained: What Your Sleep Apnea Numbers Mean and How to Improve Them Naturally

 Normal Range (AHI 0-4)

 Fewer than 5 breathing events per hour indicates healthy sleep patterns with minimal airway obstruction and optimal oxygen levels throughout the night.
+This is the target range for treatment success.

 Mild Apnea (AHI 5-14)